openenergymonitor/guide/source/applications/solar-pv.markdown

 -- // Lightbox ------------------------------------------------------
 -------------------------------------------------------------------->

-It is important that an  AC-AC adapter is used for both type 1 and type 2 solar PV systems.
+It is important that an  AC-AC adapter (included as default in the [emonPi solar PV bundle](https://shop.openenergymonitor.com/emonpi-solar-pv-bundle/)is used for both type 1 and type 2 solar PV systems.
 Without an AC-AC adapter the power reading can be significantly wrong - especially at night - due to the low power factor from some solar PV inverters.
 Further, at times an inverter might be consuming a small amount of grid power; without using an AC-AC adapter there would be no way to distinguish this consumption from generation and establish the true power flow direction.

 <p class='note warning'>
 <a href="https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/installation">Please read the CT installation guide before installing.</a>